markwindsorr/newton_assessment/README.md

 ### Step 3: Start the Next.js App

-Start the Next.js app to see the crypto trading interface:
+Start the Next.js app to consume market data and watch it update the table in real time

 ```bash
 cd newton-assessment-app